ShakeforProtein/TreeboTickets/README.md

-  tbtickets.create - Allows a player to create a new ticket. tbtickets.view.own - Allows a player to view their own tickets. tbtickets.close.own - Allows a player to close their own tickets. tbtickets.survival - Allows use of /survival command (teleport to server with name survival)  ** IMPLEMENTATION INCOMPLETE tbtickets.hardcore - Allows use of /survival command (teleport to server with name hardcore)  ** tbtickets.creative - Allows use of /survival command (teleport to server with name creative)  ** tbtickets.acidislands - Allows use of /survival command (teleport to server with name sky)  ** tbtickets.skyblock - Allows use of /survival command (teleport to server with name sky)  ** tbtickets.plots - Allows use of /survival command (teleport to server with name creative)  ** tbtickets.prison - Allows use of /survival command (teleport to server with name prison)  ** tbtickets.test - Allows use of /survival command (teleport to server with name test)
+  tbtickets.create - Allows a player to create a new ticket. tbtickets.view.own - Allows a player to view their own tickets. tbtickets.close.own - Allows a player to close their own tickets. tbtickets.survival - Allows use of /survival command (teleport to server with name survival) tbtickets.hardcore - Allows use of /hardcore command (teleport to server with name hardcore) tbtickets.creative - Allows use of /creative command (teleport to server with name creative) tbtickets.acidislands - Allows use of /acidislands command (teleport to server with name sky) tbtickets.skyblock - Allows use of /skyblock command (teleport to server with name sky) tbtickets.plots - Allows use of /plots command (teleport to server with name creative) tbtickets.prison - Allows use of /prison command (teleport to server with name prison) tbtickets.test - Allows use of /test command (teleport to server with name test)

 ### Defaults to False
   tbtickets.delete.closed - Allows a player to delete closed tickets.